• Home

 How “fake” work appears as startups scale into big businesses

-As a two-time startup founder, Butterfield witnessed that the problem with “fake” work often stems from the early years of business.
-At the start, employees are just trying to get the company off the ground: opening a bank account, creating a users table, salting passwords, and doing all the nuts-and-bolts type of work that is “absolutely” necessary to the brand’s foundation.
+As a two-time startup founder, Butterfield witnessed the problem with “fake” work often stems from the early years of business.
+At the start, employees are just trying to get the company off the ground: opening a bank account, creating a users table, salting passwords—all the nuts-and-bolts type of work that is “absolutely” necessary to a brand’s foundation.
 Those early tasks create “almost infinite generative value,” according to Butterfield, since they’re required to get a business up and running.
 But once a company grows, that value creation changes.

 “Time goes on, and the relationship between the supply of work to do and the demand for doing work just starts to change.”

 The former Slack CEO explained that over time, more and more people get hired.
-Eventually, those employees want more junior-level talent to help support their teams, and suddenly, businesses have many staffers ready to work, with all “easy, obvious stuff” having been done already.
+Eventually, those employees want more junior-level talent to help support their teams, and suddenly, businesses have many staffers ready to work, with all “easy, obvious stuff” already done.

 But if an employer has many workers who do not have enough clear, high-value job expectations, then staffers may spend their time doing those hyper-realistic worklike activities.
 Butterfield clarified that it’s not because employees are “stupid” or “evil,” but only because they want to be recognized for the duties they perform.
 And if bosses aren’t being transparent about known valuable work to do, then staffers will try to excel within the status quo of their teams.